Dead or Alive (franchise): Gameplay

 The Dead or Alive series focuses on fast-paced gameplay in a three-dimensional playing field.
 Like other modern fighting games that attempt to emulate real life martial arts, DOAs input system is designed so controls correspond to the game character's actions; if the character moves forward with a punch, the controls most likely would include the punch input and pressing forward on the directional pad.
 In comparison to others in the fighting game genre, such as Virtua Fighter, the series places emphasis on striking characters quickly and efficiently.
 There is an emphasis on quick combos and air-juggles since the game's countering system and fast recovery times prevent slow, technical sets of moves in most instances.
+The series controls also make the instances of speed and simplicity more congruent with the focus of timing and combos in mind, as the commands for basic attacks are widely considered more straightforward than most video games.
+There is only one button for punch, kick, throw and guard, with the player rarely having to combine more than two different input schemes together at a time.

+One of the series' most innovative additions to the genre is its countering system, officially known as the "Triangle System".
+The basic gameplay of the series is based on the Triangle System with three basic actions: Blows, Throws, and Holds; Blows beat Throws, Throws beat Holds, and Holds beat Blows.
+Beginning with the original Dead or Alive, players could tap the guard button and a direction corresponding with the anticipated attack, which would do a powerful counterattack known as Counter Hold.
+Counter Holds must be timed correctly and match the direction of the attack being countered.
+If the attack targets the torso, the player must also take into account whether the attack is a punch or a kick.
+The input for Holds has changed several times over the course of the series with the latest games adopting a 4-point Hold system, and some games offering the option to change the input type.
+This countering system further sets Dead or Alive apart as skilled players can identify combo patterns on defense and counter accordingly, which in turn encourages the opponent to adjust their offense on the fly to be less predictable and avoid being countered.